jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

-# NamedGroup Addition for Classic McEliece and RLCE
+# NamedGroup Addition for Classic McEliece

-The values for Classic McEliece and RLCE algorithms are added below in the NamedGroup struct that originates from [RFC8446]:
+The values for Classic McEliece are added below in the NamedGroup struct that originates from [RFC8446]:

 <figure><artwork>